Ryanair CEO says UK quarantine plan is idiotic, unenforceable

-DUBLIN (Reuters) - Ryanair (RYA.I) CEO Michael O’Leary on Tuesday said Britain’s plan to have arriving passengers self-isolate in their accommodation for 14 days upon arrival was “idiotic” and effectively unenforceable.
+DUBLIN, May 12 (Reuters) - Ryanair CEO Michael O’Leary on Tuesday said Britain’s plan to have arriving passengers self-isolate in their accommodation for 14 days upon arrival was “idiotic” and effectively unenforceable.

 “It’s unimplementable and unenforceable anyway, so I think people will largely ignore it, which is not good,” O’Leary told BBC television, predicting that the measures would “disappear pretty quickly”.